alexander-schranz/markdown-based-api-testing/README.md

 vendor/bin/phpunit
 ```

-Let me know what you think about this way of testing your api.
-Maybe you know
+Tell me what you think about this way of testing your api.
-exist API test frameworks which work the similar way.
+I am also interessted in existing api test frameworks that work in a similar way.
 Attend the discussion about this on [Twitter](https://twitter.com/alex_s_/status/1495503991429554181).